axelhri/axelhri/README.md

 ## 👨‍💻​ About me

-A coding enthusiast with passion for crafting seamless and pleasant web experiences.
+A coding enthusiast with a passion for crafting seamless and pleasant web experiences.
 I'm always looking for new things to learn and ways to improve.

 [My Portfolio](https://axel-houairi.vercel.app/)